Maintenance

 Garden contractors are likely to be less busy before March, and may therefore be available for major jobs such as paving, fence building and pond digging.

-Make a coldframe - you could save lots of money, as good cold frames are very expensive to buy.
+Make a coldframe – you could save money, as good cold frames can be expensive to buy.
+Look out for recycled materials such as old windows, greenhouse glass and pallets to keep the cost down and be more sustainable.